Depth gauge: Pneumofathometer

 A pneumofathometer is a depth gauge which indicates the depth of a surface supplied diver by measuring the pressure of air supplied to the diver.
 Originally there were pressure gaues mounted on the hand cranked diver's air pump used to provide breathing air to a diver wearing standard diving dress, with a free-flow air supply, in which there was not much back-pressure other than the hydrostatic pressure of depth.
 As non-return valves were added to the system for safety, they increased back pressure, which also increased when demand helmets were introduced, so an additional small diameter hose was added to the diver's umbilical which has no added restrictions and when a low flow rate of gas is passed through it to produce bubbles at the diver, it gives an accurate, reliable and rugged system for measuring diver depth, which is still used as the standard depth monitoring equipment for surface supplied divers.
 The pneumofathometer gauges are mounted on the diver's breathing gas supply panel, and are activated by a valve.
 The "pneumo line", as it is generally called by divers, can be used as an emergency breathing air supply, by tucking the open end into the bottom of the helmet or full face mask and opening up the valve to provide free flow air.
 A "gauge snubber" needle valve or orifice is fitted between the pneumo line and the gauge to reduce shock loads on the delicate mechanism, and an overpressure valve protects the gauge from pressures beyond its operating range.
+The type of high precision gauge used is also known as a caisson gauge.
+Precision is typically 1% to 0.25% of full scale.

-Dive Computer
+Dive computer

 Dive computers have an integrated depth gauge, with digitized output which is used in the calculation of the current decompression status of the diver.
 The dive depth is displayed along with other values on the display and recorded by the computer for continuous simulation of the decompression model.
 Most dive computers contain a piezoresistive pressure sensor.
 Rarely, capacitive or inductive pressure sensors are used.